SiGiL-Cpp/CppCraft/pages/06-expressions.md

 interpreted as `true || (false && false)`.
 ````

 The assignments come last.
-They execute in the right-to-left direction.
+They use right-to-left associativity.

 The best place to check precedences and associativity direction when in doubt is
 not this course, but [a well trusted